VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Method

 Let $\mathcal{D} = \{\mathcal{C}, \mathcal{X}\}$ denote a dataset for a reasoning task, where each instance consists of an input $\c \in \mathbb{R}^{O}$ and its corresponding solution $\x \in \mathbb{R}^{M}$.
 Our goal is to model the complex reasoning problem as an optimization task to optimize an objective $\mathcal{J}(\c,\x)$ and to capitalize on the diffusion model’s ability to iteratively refine the solution $\x$.

-In this work, we leverage an energy-based diffusion model to learn an energy function $E_{\theta}(\c, \x_t, t)$\footnote{For simplicity, we omit $\c$ in subsequent notations.} to model the optimization objective $\mathcal{J}(\c,\x)$.
-During inference, we apply test-time scaling by varying the number of samples and use the learned energy function as an intrinsic verifier, thereby eliminating the need for an external verifier.
+In this work, we leverage an energy-based diffusion model to learn an energy function $E_{\theta}(\c, \x_t, t)$ to model the optimization objective $\mathcal{J}(\c,\x)$. {For the sake of brevity, we omit $\c$ in subsequent notations and denote it simply as $E_{\theta}(\x_t, t)$.} During inference, we apply test-time scaling by varying the number of samples and use the learned energy function as an intrinsic verifier, thereby eliminating the need for an external verifier.
 However, the reasoning performance gain by test-time scaling is highly dependent on both the quality of the energy landscape and the inference-time search algorithm.
 To address these challenges, we propose \proj as shown in Fig. \ref{fig:figure2}, with our solutions detailed in Section \ref{sec:training_method} and Section \ref{sec:inference_method}.